pmooney-extend/pmooney-extend.github.io/index.md

 <img src="assets/images/extend-offer-div.png" />

 <div class="info-container">
-    <strong>Pro Tip</strong>: An easy way to find where to place the parent div element is to open the dev tools on a product page and inspect an element above where you would like the cart offers to appear, copy an attribute, and search for it in one of the liquid files mentioned above.
+    <strong>Important Note:</strong> An easy way to find where to place the parent div element is to open the dev tools on a product page and inspect an element above where you would like the cart offers to appear, copy an attribute, and search for it in one of the liquid files mentioned above.
 </div>

 Verify that the div has been added to the correct spot by temporarily adding some text, saving, and previewing your product page.
 Once you confirm that the text is showing in the correct spot, make sure to remove it!